evtushenkodev/Max_eye/README.md

 ## Before installation:
 * You need git, python3 and requests module installed on your linux/termux
-* most of the linux machines comes with pre-installed git,python3 and requests module
+* most of the linux machines comes with pre-installed git,python3 and aiogram module
 ## if they are not installed, install it by:
 * for linux:
     - install git from [here](https://linuxhint.com/install-use-git-linux/)